NYULibraries/primo-explore-google-analytics/README.md

 You'll need to configure the module by passing it an object as an angular `constant` named `googleAnalyticsConfig`.

+Optionally, you can also use an array of configurations if you need to add multiple tag managers to your page.

 #### Required
 | name | type | usage |
 |------|-------------|--------|